bablokb/circuitpython-esp32at/doc/hardware_firmware.md

   - IO8: pin 6
   - IO9: pin 3

+The on-board LED is controlled by IO3 (active high, not externally connected).

 Because the standard AT-command port pins are not available on the device, some changes are necessary using the `at.py` utility: